KrsnaYadav07/Movie-Recommendation-System/README.md

    - Deployed a simple interface where users can select a movie and view 5 recommendations instantly.

 ---
-##🧠 Tech Stack
+## 🧠 Tech Stack
-1.Python
+1. Python
-2.Pandas
+2. Pandas
-3.Scikit-learn
+3. Scikit-learn
-4.Streamlit
+4. Streamlit
-5.TF-IDF
+5. TF-IDF